Abshaibu/stowe-reads/index.md

 ---
+contact:
+  title: Get in Touch
+nav-menu: true
 layout: page
-description: "Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla."
+about:
+  title: About Me
+  content: I’m a passionate reader who loves sharing book recommendations. hero.heading: Home Alone hero.subheading: This is a test drive about.title: About the autor
+title: My Book Site
+about.content: There's not much to know about me actually.
+Just a little bit of this and that
+hero:
+  heading: Welcome to My Book Library
+  subheading: Discover my favorite reads!
 image: assets/images/pic07.jpg
-nav-menu: true
-title: "My Book Site"
-hero:
-  heading: "Welcome to My Book Library"
-  subheading: "Discover my favorite reads!"
-about:
-  title: "About Me"
-  content: "I’m a passionate reader who loves sharing book recommendations."
-contact:
-  title: "Get in Touch"
+description: Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.
 ---

 <!-- Main -->